cortes-ciriano-lab/SComatic/README.md

 Script to obtain a list of base and cell counts in scRNA bam file

 optional arguments:
-  -h, --help            show this help message and exit --bam BAM             Tumor bam file to be analysed --ref REF             Reference genome. *fai must be available in the same
+  -h, --help            Show this help message and exit --bam BAM             Tumor bam file to be analysed --ref REF             Reference genome. *fai must be available in the same
                         folder as reference
-  --chrom CHROM         Chromosome to be analysed. --chrom all to run
+  --chrom CHROM         Chromosome to be analysed.
+Use --chrom all to analyse
-                        in all chromosomes
+                        all chromosomes
   --out_folder OUT_FOLDER
-                        Out folder
+                        Output folder
   --id ID               Prefix of out file.
-If provided, please use next
+If provided, please use the following
                         format: *.[cell_type] .
 Example: sample1.t_cell.
 If
-                        not provided, it is taken from bam file --nprocs NPROCS       Number of processes [Default = 1] --bin BIN             Bin size for running the analysis [Default 50000] --bed BED             Regions to focus the analysis.
-Three-column bed file --bed_out BED_OUT     Regions to ignore in the analysis.
+                        not provided, it is taken from the bam file --nprocs NPROCS       Number of processes [Default = 1] --bin BIN             Bin size for running the analysis [Default 50000] --bed BED             Regions to focus the analysis on.
+Three-column bed file --bed_out BED_OUT     Regions to ignore.
 Three-column bed file
-  --min_ac MIN_AC       Minimum alternative count to consider the genomic
+  --min_ac MIN_AC       Minimum alternative count to consider a genomic
-                        site.
-Default = 0
-  --min_af MIN_AF       Minimum alternative allele fraction to consider the
-                        genomic site.
-Default = 0
-  --min_dp MIN_DP       Minimum coverage to consider the genomic site.
-Default
+                        site for further analysis.
+Default = 0 --min_af MIN_AF       Minimum alternative allele fraction to consider a genomic site for further analysis.
+Default = 0 --min_dp MIN_DP       Minimum coverage to consider a genomic site for further analysis.
+Default = 5
-                        = 5
   --min_cc MIN_CC       Minimum number of cells required to consider a genomic
-                        site.
-Default = 5
-  --min_bq MIN_BQ       Minimum base quality permited for the base counts.
+                        site for further analysis.
+Default = 5 --min_bq MIN_BQ       Minimum base quality permited for the base counts.
                         Default = 20
   --min_mq MIN_MQ       Minimum mapping quality required to analyse read.